Menu

 When we use the term “neck cracking,” it means the production of the popping sound when quick chiropractic manipulations loosen the ligaments and joints of the neck.

 Cracking is normal, and it can occur in any joint of the body.
 The usually cracked joints are ankles, hips, lower back, toes, and knuckles.
-Most often, people tend to do this by themselves, and they also seek the help of a health professional for treating different joint conditions.
+Most often, people tend to do this by themselves, and they also seek the help of a health professional to treat different joint conditions.

 In this post, we take a look at why chiropractors might do it, when you need a neck cracking, and what are the associated risks.
 So, the three main reasons why chiropractors do neck cracking include;

 There is a fluid present in the joints that supports the smooth gliding of bones and tissues.
-This liquid is called synovial fluid, and it comprises carbon dioxide, nitrogen, and oxygen.
+This liquid is called synovial fluid, comprising carbon dioxide, nitrogen, and oxygen.

 The paired joints, also known as facet joints, are present in the neck; their function is to go up and down on each side.
-A capsule is present around each paired joint that contains gas and fluid.
-The rapid movements cause the stretching of these capsules and the quick release of the nitrogen gas as bubbles.
+A capsule that contains gas and fluid is present around each paired joint.
+The rapid movements cause these capsules to stretch and the nitrogen gas to quickly release as bubbles.
 The leakage of this gas produces a cracking or popping sound.

 This process is also known as “cavitation” or “boiling.”
-Cavitation creates a reduction in pressure within the joint cavity and can help increase joint mobility.
+Cavitation reduces pressure within the joint cavity and can help increase joint mobility.

 Tendons and ligaments are the fibers that connect the muscles and bones to the joints.
 These are affected by neck movements.
 Injury to the neck can cause the tendons to move from their position.
 The cracking sound is produced when the chiropractic manipulation restores the original position of the tendons.